noahsung666/Intro-to-Machine-Learning-2021/README.md

 # Intro-to-Machine-Learning-2021
-The repository will have all the assignments and some class materials
+The repository contains all the assignments and some class materials